GlassLabGenomics/sleepershark_seq_analysis/README.md

 Workflow
 --------
-A typical workflow is described below, using data from our testdata folder.
+A typical workflow is described below, using data from our [testdata](testdata) folder.
 Before you do start, make sure you organise your files such that you have a reference, ingroup (target species), and outgroup (non-target species).

 In our example, the NCBI Somniosus microcephalus mitogenome is the reference (microcephalus_mitogenome_NC_049864.1.fasta), our ingroup has 3 mitogenomes from S.microcephalus (microcephalus.fasta), and our outgroup has 6 mitogenomes from S.pacificus and S.antarcticus (antarcticus_pacificus.fasta).

 1. From $CENTER1, start a interactive job: `srun -p debug --nodes=1 --exclusive --pty /bin/bash`
 2. Activate your virtual environment where you have unikseq installed: `mamba activate bioenv`
-3. Run unikseq from the command line:\
+3. Run unikseq from the command line, with defaults:\
    `unikseq.pl -k 25 -r microcephalus_mitogenome_NC_049864.1.fasta -i microcephalus.fasta -o antarcticus_pacificus.fasta`
 4. Check your output, you should get `.bed`, `.log`, and `unique.fa` files.
    ```